viktorfrom/e7020e_bare/README.md

 > cargo install itm
 ```

 - `vscode` editor/ide and `cortex-debug` plugin.
-Install `vscode` using your package manager and follow the instructions at [cortex-debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) (optional for an integrated debugging experience)
+Install `vscode` using your package manager and follow the instructions at [cortex-debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) (optional for an integrated debugging experience).

-- `rust-analyzer` install following instructions at [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer) (optional for Rust support in `vscode`)
+- `rust-analyzer` install following instructions at [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer) (optional for Rust support in `vscode`).
+You may first need to install `npm` (through you package manager).

 ---